inertiacreeping/Unifi-Timelapse/README.md

 # UniFi Camera Timelapse Creator

 This script provides a GUI to create timelapses from UniFi Cameras.
-It discovers cameras on your local network, captures snapshots based on a specified frequency, and then automagically compiles them into a timelapse video.
+It discovers cameras on your local network, captures snapshots based on a specified frequency, and then automagically compiles them into a timelapse video once the capturing session is complete.

 ![image](https://github.com/inertiacreeping/Unifi-Timelapse/assets/98634109/9bdc4261-0c3c-4ed4-ab26-075534f6d395)